manijak/nativescript-carousel/README.md

 ```

 ## Limitations
-- (iOS) Interactive components innside the CarouselItem are not possible (buttons, sliders, dropdown, ect) will have no effect.
+- (iOS) Interactive components innside the CarouselItem are not possible for now, (tapping on buttons, sliders, dropdown, ect) will have no effect.
 - (iOS) PagerIndicator animations not available for iOS, only Android.
-- (Android) In order to show the PageIndicators over the Carousel, wrap the `Carousel` inside a `<GridLayout>`.
+- (Android) In order to show the PageIndicators on top of the Carousel, wrap the `<Carousel>` inside a `<GridLayout>`.
 - (Android) Auto- and Infinite-paging not available.

 ## Usage